RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-annex.rst

            the Annex to CRSP-2.*  The rate for CRSP-2 storage will be set once the procurement has been completed.
            The Annex will be shut down once CRSP-2 is in production.

-**The important differences between CRSP and CRSP ANNEX:**
+:red:`The important differences between CRSP and CRSP ANNEX:`

   * **CRSP ANNEX does not have snapshots**,  but RCIC maintains regular backups.
     Performance in CRSP ANNEX might vary from current CRSP.

   * **Files can only be accessed via the SFTP protocol or directly from HPC3**.
     There is *NO web interface* for this system.
+SFTP (e.g. via the CRSP Desktop) is accessed through the :tt:`crsp-annex.crsp.uci.edu`

   * **Only a lab share directory is supported**.
 Individual user directories within the lab file system are not created.

   * **CRSP ANNEX does not have the same, two site, redundancy of CRSP** and may have occasional (planned and unplanned) outages.

-  * SFTP (e.g. via the CRSP Desktop) is accessed through the :tt:`crsp-annex.crsp.uci.edu`

   * **This is a temporary system.** Data will be moved from CRSP ANNEX to CRSP once the new hardware is procured and installed (we expect that this will be completed bo later than July 1, 2024).